pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_misc.md

 ##### Request execution

 Use try/catch with the C# SDK.
-Invalid parameters throw exceptions; server/network failures are returned in status.
+Invalid parameters throw exceptions.
+If the request reaches the server but fails (server error or network issue), error details are available in the returned status.

 ```
 1try